2nd European Freshwater Mollusk Conservation Society Meeting

 *Check connections and transfer before booking flight tickets.
 The Swedish train service (SJ) usually releases tickets 3 months in advance, so tickets will be released during the summer.

 Book your stay in Karlstad at either the Elite Stadshotellet Karlstad or Scandic Hotel City.
-Use the reference code provided after registering to take advantage of the conference package we have arranged with the hotels.
+To take advantage of the conference package we have arranged with the hotels, use the booking reference provided during registration.

 The conference venue is located in the Karlstad University Campus.
 Travel between hotels in the city center and the conference venue is most easily done with the local bus service (the red buses).
 Bus tickets can be purchased from ticket booths next to certain bus stops, directly from the driver or, most conveniently, through the dedicated app Karlstadbuss.
 Buses 1, 2 and 3 (in that order) all easily connect the city center with the university campus.